ericorain/docker/README.md

 [root@centos7 ~]#
 ```

 A way to check that Docker is working is to run the "hello world" test.
-This test consists of download a simple Docker image then running Docker with this image.
+This test consists of downloading a simple Docker image then running Docker with this image.

 > sudo docker run hello-world